An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Utility Maximization under Partial Observations

-as time $t\rightarrow+\infty$, which we call as \textquotedblleft steady state learning\textquotedblright\ (see also \textit{Brennan} \cite{Brennan}).
+as time $t\rightarrow+\infty$, which we call as \textit{steady state learning} (see also \cite{Brennan}).
 This convergence property of $\hat{\Omega}(t)$ tells us the precision of the drift estimate goes from an initial condition to a steady state in the long time run, and after large time $T$, new return observations contribute to updating the estimated value of the state variable, but seldom reduce the variance of the estimation error.
-More precisely, by the evolution of Riccati ODE $(\ref{oooga})$, we have the monotone solution $\hat{\Omega}(t)$ on $(0,\infty)$ has the bounds
+By the evolution of Riccati ODE $(\ref{oooga})$, we obtain that the monotone solution $\hat{\Omega}(t)$ on $(0,\infty)$ has the bounds